Ready to learn how to make a website? Without learning how to code?

 They offer a free domain name for the first year and it will also help you to get web hosting at a slight budget.

-There are so many domain extensions available to choose from such as .net .org and .co.uk and more.
+There are so many domain extensions available to choose from such as .net .us and .co.uk and more.

 When you found your domain name is available, you’ll need to sign up on Bluehost to get your domain name and web hosting in order to start building your website.

-Once completed, you need to choose your web hosting package.
+Once completed, you need to choose your web hosting account plan.

 You can choose your plan in 12 or 36 months upfront.